-Building positive relationships with local Police and in particular Police Community Support Officers can be beneficial in dealing with local issues.
+Reporting incidents and building positive relationships with local Police and in particular Police Community Support Officers (PCSOs) can be beneficial in dealing with local issues.
 Anecdotal evidence across the sector shows that more regular patrols and increased police presence has helped when dealing with disruptive behaviour in some libraries.
-Some libraries offer 'cuppa with a coppa' sessions and police outreach days to build relations and help prevent issues.
+Some libraries offer 'cuppa with a coppa' sessions and police outreach days to build relations and help prevent issues or encourage PCSO's to use libraries as workspaces.